-Blonde Smokeshow Anna Katharina Pulls Down Jeans To Reveal Bikini Bottoms In New Instagram Photo
+Blond Smokeshow Anna Katharina Pulls Down Jeans To Reveal Bikini Bottoms In New Instagram Photo

 Anna Katharina is kicking off the weekend by shedding her blue jeans.

-In the most recent post on her Instagram page, the blonde bombshell is peeling off her denim pants to reveal a pair of bikini bottoms underneath.
-She has also got on the matching string bikini top which shows off a large expanse of her cleavage.
-Anna’s blonde tresses are down around her shoulders and she’s sending the camera a seductive stare.
-But she had a hilarious way of describing the look on her face in the caption.
+In the most recent post on her Instagram page, the blond bombshell is peeling off her denim pants to reveal a pair of bikini bottoms underneath.
+She also wears the matching string bikini top, which shows off a large expanse of her cleavage.
+Anna’s blond tresses are down around her shoulders and she’s offering the camera a seductive stare.
+She had a hilarious way of describing the look on her face in the caption.

 “You need to sneeze but make it fashion,” she wrote.

 Anna has become known for poking fun at her modelesque poses in her captions.
-As The Inquisitr reported, in a previous post, she showed off her sense of humor when writing about a photo in which she’s lying down in the sand.
+As The Inquisitr reported, in a previous post, she showed off her sense of humor when writing about a photo in which she was lying down in the sand.

 “How little kids come back from recess after you tell them not to get their clothes dirty,” she wrote.